how to diagnose and fix a one headlight dimmer than the other issue

 if you have a situation with one headlight dimmer than the other, the problem can be caused by several different factors, from a cloudy headlight lens or old headlight bulb, to a wiring problem. here’s an easy list of items to check to find the source of the problem.

 compare the lens condition of each headlight.

 You're reading: One headlight dimmer than the other

-You can test the ground connections for voltage drop due to corrosion.
-But that takes longer than simply cleaning the ground connection.
-To clean the connection, simply remove the bolt, sand off the corrosion, coat both the ring terminal and the body sheet metal with a light film of dielectric grease and reassemble.
-Then test the headlights for uniform brightness.
-If the one headlight is dimmer problem disappears, you’ve solve the problem.
+who takes longer than simply cleaning the ground connection. to clean the connection, simply remove the bolt, sand off the corrosion, coat both the ring terminal and the body sheet metal with a light film of dielectric grease and reassemble. then test the headlights for uniform brightness. if the one headlight is dimmer problem disappears, you’ve solve the problem.

 some carmakers have reduced the wire gauge to the headlight connector and that has caused the plastic connector to melt. the result is poor conductivity. if you have a melted connector, buy a new headlight pigtail at any auto parts store and splice it in place of the melted unit.